 By 10:00 a.m., the re-arrangement of the Austrian positions was mostly completed, even though the march of the infantry of the former second line of the left wing had been seriously delayed by the Gorge near Hrdlozez.

 At about this time, the cuirassiers of the first line of the Prussian cavalry left wing had bypassed Sterbohol and deployed south of the village.
 However, the dragoons forming the second line of this wing had not yet completed the passage of the flats lying to the east of Unter-Poczernitz.
 Furthermore, the field artillery had not yet managed to pass through the village of Unter-Poczernitz and the head of the column of the second line of the infantry left wing was entering on the dam on which the road from Unter-Poczernitz to Sterbohol crossed the flats.
-Finally, the first line of the infantry left wing was about to negotiate the low grounds around the ponds to the north-east of Sterbohol and to deploy in line.
+Finally, the first line of the infantry left wing was about to negotiate the low grounds around the ponds to the northeast of Sterbohol and to deploy in line.

-Schwerin, at the head of the first line of the infantry left wing, did not want to leave enough time to the Austrians to form their new line.
+Schwerin, at the head of the first line of the infantry left wing, did not want to leave enough time for the Austrians to form their new line.
 Notwithstanding the difficult terrain, he urged his troops to advance.
 Soldiers were out of breath when they finally reached their assigned positions and began to form line.
 The middle of this first line had not yet completed its formation change when the Austrian battery on the Homoleberg opened on them.
-Winterfeldt first considered to halt at the edge of the valley to wait for the second line but he quickly resolved to launch an attack at the head of 6 bns (Lestwitz, Kurssell, Fouqué) of the first line supported by the 2 grenadier bns of his flank guard, advancing from Sterbohol.
+Winterfeldt first considered halting at the edge of the valley to wait for the second line but he quickly resolved to launch an attack at the head of 6 bns (Lestwitz, Kurssell, Fouqué) of the first line supported by the 2 grenadier bns of his flank guard, advancing from Sterbohol.

 First Prussian Cavalry Charge